rio-codes/rosedust/README.md

 ## TO-DO

-### I need to define an official palette and tweak some of these themes to reflect it.
-No themes (except gtk) have been uploaded yet for this reason.
+- Define an official palette and tweak some of these themes to reflect it, particularly joplin and kitty.
+These themes have not been uploaded yet for this reason.
-### I need to add a screenshot/rice of this theme in use
+- Add a screenshot/rice of this theme in use
-### I need to add gtk install instructions
-### I need to add the color config I use in i3.conf
+- Add the color config I use in i3.conf
-### I would like to theme the following applications, if I can figure out how:
+### Theme the following applications, if I can figure out how:
 - vs code
 - signal desktop
 - bitwarden desktop
 - steam

 (basically all the other apps that I use every day. some of those might be tricky, so if you would like to help, let me know.)